Redundancy

 Contact creation and modification cannot occur if the primary server is down

-People cannot create or modify their contact accounts through the Self-Management Portal or register their mobile devices when the primary Revolution server is down.
+People cannot create or modify their contact accounts through the Self-Management Portal or register their mobile devices when the primary OneAlert server is down.
 However, users and contacts can continue to send notifications from their already registered mobile devices.

 In a case where something happens with your primary server, you can recover the publisher database from a backup of one of your secondary servers.